dambus/npi-3/docs/admin-workflow.md

 2. Visit `/admin/projects`:
    - Use **Refresh** to re-query Supabase.
    - Use **New project** to open a blank editor.
-   - Manage status and metadata directly from the editor view.
+   - Toggle publish status from the list and control whether a project is **Active** (shown on the public “Active project references” grid) without leaving the table.
 3. In the editor:
    - Fill in internal code and slug first; uploads are organised with these values.
    - Upload images via **Upload assets** (multiple files allowed).
 They appear in the asset library once the upload completes.
    - Set a hero image and assemble the gallery (supports ordering and per-image captions).
-   - Save to persist (draft by default); set status to `published` when ready.
+   - Save to persist (draft by default); set status to `published` when ready and use **Active listing** to hide/show the project on the public highlights without affecting its published status.
 4. After saving a new project, the UI redirects to its `/admin/projects/:id` page so further edits can follow immediately.

 Migrating Existing JSON Projects